openHPI/bounced_emails/README.md

 ## Update
 Change to the cloned repository and run `make update`.
 This pulls and apply new changes.
 Adjust the the configuration in `config.yml` and start the service with: `systemctl restart bouncedemails`.

+## Environment (read this first)
+__Bounced Email Handler__ starts with `production` environment and disabled `debug` mode by default.
+To start __Bounced Email Handler__ in `develop` mode you have to ensure that the systemd service is not running.
+Than run the service with `/usr/local/bin/bouncedemails --env develop --debug run`

+Ensure that __Bounced Email Handler__ can connect to the xikolo-account service. `ConnectionError`s are not catched and the services will stop immediately.
+(Although `systemd` tries to restart the __Bounced Email Handler__ after 3 seconds.)